Jan Mojto: Life and career

 Mojto received the Charles Medal for European Media (2003), the Bavarian Television Award (for Napoleon, 2003), the Austrian Romy Television Award (for Crown Prince Rudolf, 2006), the Bavarian Order of Merit (2007), the German Film Award and the Bavarian Film Award (both for John Rabe, 2009), the Officier de l'Ordre National des Arts et des Lettres and the European Trebbia Award for the Promotion of Art and Culture (both 2011).
 The Unitel productions Waldbühnenkonzert in Berlin, Le nozze di Figaro (Salzburg) and Ring des Nibelungen (Valencia) were honoured with the prestigious Echo Klassik award in 2007, 2008 and 2010.
 In 2012, he received the insignia of a Chevalier dans l'Ordre de la Légion d'Honneur and the Gold Medal of the City of Cannes, and most recently in 2013 the MipTV Medaille d'Honneur.
-Mojto teaches as a lecturer at the Baden-Württemberg Film Academy in Ludwigsburg and is involved in the university council of the HFF Munich.
+Mojto teaches as a lecturer at the Film Academy Baden-Württemberg in Ludwigsburg and is involved in the university council of the HFF Munich.
 After 2013, Mojto continued his successful career as a film producer and rights trader.
-He continued to work as a lecturer at the Filmakademie Baden-Württemberg in Ludwigsburg.
-Until 2015, he was a member of the University Council of the Munich University of Television and Film (HFF) and played a key role in the introduction of a full-time presidency.
+He continued to work as a lecturer at the Film Academy Baden-Württemberg in Ludwigsburg.
+Until 2015, he was a member of the University Council of the University of Television and Film Munich (HFF) and played a key role in the introduction of a full-time presidency.
 In 2023, Mojto entered into a partnership with producer Nico Hofmann to jointly produce German and European series and films for the international market.
 This collaboration builds on decades of successful cooperation, which has resulted in productions such as The Tunnel, Dresden and Our Mothers, Our Fathers.

 As a producer, Mojto has been involved in some of the most acclaimed German and international cinema and TV productions, including Rise of the Raven, Bookish, Maxima (7th Canneseries, 2024), Homejacking (Series Mania), Operation Sabre (7th Canneseries 2024, winner of the Special Interpretation Award), ‘Soviet Jeans’ (Berlinale and Series Mania), 30 Days of Lust (Series Mania and Seriencamp Cologne 2024, winner Audience Choice Award), Prisma (International Drama Award Summit London, 2023; Nastri d'Argento; 2023; Locarno International Film Festival), Hotel Portofino (Seoul Drama Awards, 2022), Persona (International Emmy Awards, 2019, winner in the Performance by an Actor category), "Hudson & Rex" (Canadian Screen Award) and the LEGACY franchises such as “Gomorrah” and “Babylon Berlin” (winner of the Bambi for Best Series of the Year 2018 and European Film Award 2019 for Best Fictional Series).